gulrak/filesystem/README.md

 ## Differences

-As this implementation is based on existing code from my private helper classes, it derived some constraints of it, leading to some differences between this and the standard C++17/C++20 API.
+As this implementation is based on existing code from my private helper classes, it derived some constraints of it.
+Starting from v1.5.0 most of the differences between this and the standard C++17/C++20 API where removed.

 ### LWG Defects